 Unless you’ve had your head in the sand for the last few years, you’ve probably heard enough about the ‘housing crisis’.
-Migration is said to be the primary cause for the lack of available homes, and, in some countries, beneficiaries are living in motels on the public purse, i.e. the Government is paying the accommodation bill.
+Migration is the primary cause of the lack of available homes.
+In some countries, beneficiaries live in motels on the public purse, i.e. the Government is paying the accommodation bill.

 Political Hot Potato

-Housing is a political hot potato wherever you reside, in the UK, USA, Australia or New Zealand and it’s a topic that can get a party elected and also kicked out.
+Housing is a political hot potato wherever you reside, in the UK, USA, Australia, or New Zealand.
+It’s a topic that can get a party elected and kicked out.

 Build More Homes

 Over the years, the answer has been to build more homes, and the political party with the election promise to do just that wins voters and ends up holding the purse strings, so why is there still a housing crisis?
 Where are the new homes?